Use cases

 • Complex tickets still require agents to step in

-Neople: Best if you want to experiment with AI-driven support
+7. Neople: best if you want to experiment with AI-driven support

 This makes Neople a strong fit for teams with internal AI or technical expertise who want to explore new automation strategies, rather than simple, pre-configured tools.